TUW-GEO/pytesmo/docs/introduction.rst

 Windows - new python users
 --------------------------

-For users with little python experience, using Windows, the easiest way to install everything but matplotlib-basemap is to install winpython from https://code.google.com/p/winpython/ and then download basemap from http://sourceforge.net/projects/matplotlib/files/matplotlib-toolkits/ and add it to your winpython installation using the winpython Control Panel.
+For users with little python experience using Windows, the easiest way to install everything but matplotlib-basemap is to install winpython from https://code.google.com/p/winpython/ and then download basemap from http://sourceforge.net/projects/matplotlib/files/matplotlib-toolkits/ and add it to your winpython installation using the winpython Control Panel.